-Another way to analyse the distribution of residuals is to plot histogram together with the theoretical density function.
-Here is an example:
+Another way to analyse the distribution of residuals is to plot histogram together with the theoretical probability density function (PDF).
+Here is an example for the model 3:

 However, the plot in Figure 14.30 is arguably more challenging to analyse than the QQ plot – it is not clear whether the distribution is close to the theoretical one or not.
 For example, Figure 14.31 shows how the histogram and the PDF curve would look like for the model 17 that had the best distributional fit (assuming Generalised Normal distribution).